jeffreykegler/old_kollos/about.md

 But since stability and backwards compatibility are important, I will freeze Marpa::R2, and put new features into Kollos.

+Third, Kollos will make the higher layers of Marpa::R2, which are not very tightly tied to Perl, available as a c api.
+In other words, Kollos will be a language-agnostic high level interface, one that can be made available in other languages.

 ## Will Kollos be compatible with Marpa::R2?

 No.  Old features will only be kept based on their merits.